Webinars were first launched in the 1990s.

 All these concerns were addressed with virtual event platforms.
 The technology-led wave of change has altered the DNA of traditional events forever.
 Virtual events are here to stay – through the pandemic and even after it.
 Eventually, it would evolve into a hybrid avatar that would capitalize on face-to-face interactions as well as virtual networking opportunities.

-Here are five signs you need to empower your team with the right tools and platforms!
+Here are four signs you need to empower your team with the right tools and platforms!

 Geographical boundaries are now limited to the map